yskoverride/Bit/README.md

 ```php
 Response::view('viewfile',$dataToBePassed);
 ```
-*viewfile* is the name of viewfile placed in view folder viewfile can be of names *.view.php or *.php or *.html
+*viewfile* is the name of placed in view folder, viewfile can be of names *.view.php or *.php or *.html

-*$dataToBePassed* is the data needs to be passed to the view
+*$dataToBePassed* is the data variable that needs to be passed to the view

 Respond with JSON data